RWTH-EBC/AgentLib/docs/main/docs/_sources/Tutorials/PingPong.md.txt

 ```
 ``logging``, ``time`` and ``sys`` are used for the functionality of the
 module, which we will look at later.
 From pydantic we import Field.
 Pydantic
-is used in _agentlib_ to specify module configurations and validate them.
+is used in _AgentLib_ to specify module configurations and validate them.
-Finally, from the _agentlib_'s core we import ``BaseModule``, which we need to inherit
+Finally, from the _AgentLib_'s core we import ``BaseModule``, which we need to inherit
 from, ``BaseModuleConfig`` for the configuration and ``AgentVariable``,
 ``AgentVariable`` and ``Causality``.
 ``AgentVariable`` is the base class for all quantities that need to be